Peter-L-SVK/bio_craft_foods/README.md

 # Bio Craft Foods Backend

-This is the backend service for the Bio Craft Foods website, built using Rust, Axum, and SQLx.
+This is the backend service for the Bio Craft Foods mockup website, built using Rust, Axum, and SQLx.
 It provides RESTful APIs for managing orders, products and customers.

 ## Key Updates for Alpha-2